dictation-toolbox/Caster/docs/readthedocs/Rule_Construction/Basic_Caster_Rules/Basic_Rules.md

 - `R()` that surrounds Action allows for Catster print out the command history to the status window.
 Can be used in both `MergeRule` and `MappingRule`.

 ### Final step

 The final step is loading rules controls changes when the rules are active.
-This is done by `get_rule` which is explained is `Loading Rules`  of the doccumentation.
-Once you have masttered basic rules continue to `Advanced Rules`.
+This is done by `get_rule` which is explained is `Loading Rules`  of the documentation.
+Once you have mastered basic rules continue to `Advanced Rules`.